 · Obtain a sleeping bag made with elasticized, stretchable panels to have extra room to move around and to add extra clothes, while not having to heat the extra space of a larger bag.

-· Obtain a four-season sleeping pad an with R-value of 5.0 or higher.
-For example, obtain a down air mattress (DAM) at least 2.5 inches thick.
+· Obtain a warmer sleeping pad or mattress rated with an R-value of 4.0 or higher.
+For extra warm sleeping obtain a down air mattress (DAM) at least 2.5 inches thick.

 · Use a decongestant, “Breathe Right” nasal strips or other tactics to keep the sinus passages open; facilitate breathing through the nose rather than cold air going straight to the lungs.